QA Smoke Testing in Software - A Complete Guide for 2025

 • After Hotfixes or Emergency Changes: After applying hotfixes or emergency patches, running smoke tests can verify that the critical functionality affected by the changes is still working as expected.

-• After Environment Changes: If there have been significant changes to the underlying environment, such as infrastructure updates or configuration changes, running smoke tests can ensure that the application is functioning properly in the new environment.
+• After Environment Changes: If there have been significant changes to the underlying environment, such as infrastructure updates or configuration changes, running smoke tests can ensure that the application functions properly in the new environment.

 • After Code Merges: When code branches are merged, especially in version control systems like Git, running smoke tests on the merged codebase can identify any conflicts or issues introduced during the merge.

-• Before Demonstrations or Reviews: If you're preparing to showcase the application to stakeholders, clients, or during code reviews, conducting smoke tests ensures that the demo will not be marred by obvious bugs.
+• Before Demonstrations or Reviews: If you're preparing to showcase the application to stakeholders and clients or during code reviews, conducting smoke tests ensures that obvious bugs will not mar the demo.

-The timing of smoke tests depends on your development process, team structure, and the criticality of the application.
+The timing of smoke tests depends on your development process, team structure, and application criticality.
 Ideally, smoke tests should be automated and integrated into your CI/CD pipeline to provide rapid feedback and reduce the risk of faulty code moving forward in the development lifecycle.

 A smoke test may be manual, automated, or a mix of the two.
-Regardless of what type of smoke test you choose to conduct, the planning stage remains largely the same.
+Regardless of the type of smoke test you choose, the planning stage remains the same.

 Here are some key tips for planning and running a smoke test: